LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Experiment

 \subsection{Evaluation of Odometry Accuracy}

-The accuracy of odometry is evaluated by comparing the KITTI metric \cite{kitti_metric}, the average translation error (ATE), and the average rotation error (ARE):

-where $\mathcal{F}$ is a set of frames $(i, j)$, ${}^G\Bar{\mathbf{T}}_j$ and ${}^G\mathbf{T}_j$ are the estimated and ground truth poses respectively. $rot(\cdot)$ is the rotation angle.
-We compare LIO-GVM with three state-of-the-art LiDAR and LiDAR-IMU odometry algorithms: DLO \cite{direct_lidar_odom}, LIO-SAM \cite{shan2020lio}, and FAST-LIO2 \cite{xu2022fast}.
-DLO is a GICP-based LO while LIO-SAM and FAST-LIO2 are LIO systems.
-It should be noted that no loop closures have been performed for all the methods.
+We evaluate the accuracy by comparing the KITTI metric \cite{kitti_metric}: the average translation error (ATE), and the average rotation error (ARE).
+We compare LIO-GVM with three state-of-the-art LiDAR (-inertial) odometry algorithms: DLO \cite{direct_lidar_odom}, VoxelMap \cite{yuan2022efficient}, LIO-SAM \cite{shan2020lio}, and FAST-LIO2 \cite{xu2022fast}.
+DLO is a GICP-based LO, VoxelMap is a probabilistic voxel-based LO while LIO-SAM and FAST-LIO2 are LIO systems.
+Parameters for all methods are kept constant across sequences for consistency.
+For LIO-GVM, the voxel size, $s_t$, and $\alpha$ are empirically set as 1.0 $m$, 0.70 and $10^{-6}$, respectively.
+Additionally, the neighbor searching scheme is set as 7-neighbors searching.

-Two variations of the proposed system LIO-GVM(w/o s) and LIO-GVM(plane), are tested for ablation study.
-LIO-GVM(w/o s) is implemented without the outlier rejecting correspondence matching scheme proposed in Sec. \ref{sec_match}; the similarity is still utilized in the residual formulation.
+Two variations of the proposed system denoted as LIO-GVM(w/o s) and LIO-GVM(plane) are tested for ablation study.
+LIO-GVM(w/o s) is implemented without the outlier rejecting scheme proposed in Sec. \ref{sec_match}.
 LIO-GVM(plane) replaces the proposed new residual metric with the point-to-plane distance \cite{xu2022fast}.
-As shown in Tab. \ref{table:odom}, both LIO-GVM(w/o s) and LIO-GVM(plane) turn worse compared to the original system for all the sequences, representing that the proposed correspondence matching scheme and residual metric both contribute to the accuracy of the system.
-The accuracy of LIO-GVM(w/o s) tends to be much worse than LIO-GVM(plane), which is because the residual metric inherently reduces the weights for mismatches.
-The deterioration of the odometry is particularly evident for the \textbf{ntuo\_*} sequences, in which the robot runs in an aggressive motion and is equipped with the low-cost IMU.
+As shown in Tab. \ref{table:odom}, both LIO-GVM(w/o s) and LIO-GVM(plane) turn worse compared to the original system for all the sequences, indicating that the proposed correspondence matching scheme and residual metric both contribute to the accuracy of the system.
+The accuracy of LIO-GVM(plane) tends to be much worse than LIO-GVM(w/o s), which is because the residual metric inherently reduces the weights for mismatches.
+The drastic accuracy degradation of LIO-GVM(plane) is because, without the proposed residual metric, all the adopted correspondences contribute equally to the estimation, even those with low similarity.

-As illustrated in Tab. \ref{table:odom}, LIO-GVM reaches the best results for the most sequences.
-Note that LIO-SAM is not applicable for \textbf{ntuo\_*} and \textbf{nc\_} sequences as it requires the equipment of a 9-axis IMU.
-For the \textbf{ntu\_*} sequences, LIO-GVM achieves comparable accuracy to FAST-LIO2, outperforming the other algorithms.
-It is observed that LIO-GVM shows obvious superiority on \textbf{ntuo\_*} sequences, which illustrates that when equipped with low-cost IMU, LIO-GVM can achieve better performance compared with other LIO systems.
-Similarly, the results of LIO-GVM on \textbf{nc\_01} and \textbf{nc\_02} demonstrate its ability to deal with accumulated drifts.